keboola/developers-docs/extend/generic-extractor/api/index.md

 See an [example](/extend/generic-extractor/configuration/api/#retry-configuration).

 ## Default HTTP Options
-The `http` configuration option allows you to set default headers and parameters sent with each API call (defined later in the [`jobs` section](/extend/generic-extractor/configuration/config/jobs/#request-parameters)).
+The `http` configuration option allows you to set the default headers and parameters sent with each API call (defined later in the [`jobs` section](/extend/generic-extractor/configuration/config/jobs/#request-parameters)).

 ### Headers
-The `http.headers` configuration allows you to set default headers sent with each API call.
+The `http.headers` configuration allows you to set the default headers sent with each API call.
 The configuration is an object where names are the names of the headers and values are their values --- for instance: